SANDY WOLF

 ARCHITECT

 Daniel Ash is a licensed architect with over a decade of experience in both small-space vernacular design/build and long-term large-scale design projects ranging from apartment buildings to high-rises.
+He earned his bachelor’s degree in Architecture from Auburn University, and studied at the school’s prestigious Rural Studio.
 He brings an attention to detail and an ability to move from the big picture to small scale seamlessly.
 He has extensive experience in every project phase from the first meeting to the end of construction, and has delivered many projects including small scale hospitality, public projects, high end single family, and large scale multi-family projects in a wide variety of jurisdictions.

 Daniel’s time in Seattle has spanned all scales as he started his career in large apartment buildings and high rise construction before moving to the other end of the spectrum and specializing in treehouses for both commercial and residential clients.
 He has collaborated with local companies including Microsoft and Princess Cruises to create unique treehouse structures for their properties.
 As a recent addition to OOA, Daniel is excited to do more work with the Seattle community while bringing his experience working across the country in a wide range of jurisdictions.